A parent and child hugging at a chalk art event outside the Memphis Brooks Museum of Art.

 What is the Memphis Brooks Museum of Art?

-Since its inception in 1916, the Brooks Museum has been a cultural hub for the city of Memphis and its surrounding region, growing to become one of the largest art museums in the region.
+Since its inception in 1916, the Brooks Museum has been a cultural hub for the city of Memphis and its surrounding area, growing to become one of the largest art museums in the region.

 Guests are invited to explore 15 galleries of world art, as well as attend workshops, classes, art history programs and weekly live music performances.